-Due to our instant social media world and a divisive astronomical article, there has been a flurry of excitement regarding the question “What sign am I, anyway?”
+Due to our instant social media world and divisive astronomical articles, there has been a flurry of excitement regarding the question “What sign am I, anyway?”
 This is not a new discussion, but certainly one that Astronomers like to periodically instigate.

 The entire matter is easily resolved with the knowledge and understanding that Western Astrology is based on the Tropical seasonal zodiac.
-Not only does the Tropical Astrological zodiac not include all of the constellations, it never did!
+Not only does the Tropical Astrological zodiac not include all the constellations — it never did!
 The zodiac has had 12 signs (not constellations) since Astrology’s origin and Babylonian roots some 2500 years ago and it still does!

-The most important thing to know is that both zodiacs (Tropical & Sidereal) incorporate the same 12 zodiac signs (Aries– Pisces) with 30° to each sign.
-Both systems include the four elements: fire, earth, water and air; the modalities: cardinal, fixed and mutable; the rulerships, and the inherent qualities of each sign.
+The most important thing to know is that both zodiacs (Tropical & Sidereal) incorporate the same 12-zodiac signs (Aries– Pisces) with 30° to each sign.
+Both systems include the four elements: fire, earth, water, and air; the modalities: cardinal, fixed, and mutable; the planetary rulership; and the inherent qualities of each sign.

 The discrepancy that occurs between the Sidereal and Tropical zodiacs is not with the content.
 Rather it is with the calculation of the starting point of the first degree of Aries.
-The two zodiacs were in alignment sometime during 285 A.D and thereafter the schism between the two systems has continued to grow.
-The Vedic Astrologers understood and took into account the precession of the Equinoxes, which is based on the Earth’s wobble and its alignment to the fixed stars.
-They have maintained these continual and appropriate calculation adjustments, whereby the Greek Astrologers did not.
+The two zodiacs were in alignment sometime during 285 CE, and thereafter the schism between the two systems has continued to grow.
+Vedic Astrologers began calculating the precession of the equinoxes, which is based on the Earth’s wobble and its alignment to the fixed stars, and have continued to make the appropriate procession calculation adjustments, whereby the Greek Astrologers have not.

-As many of you may or may not know, our Western Tropical Astrological model begins with the Sun’s movement into Aries at the Spring Equinox on or about March 21st.
-Furthermore, each subsequent season is marked by the Sun’s ingress into the remaining Cardinal signs: Summer—Cancer, Fall—Libra, and Winter—Capricorn.
+As many of you may or may not know, our Western Tropical Astrological model begins with the Sun’s movement into Aries at the spring equinox on or about March 21.
+Furthermore, each subsequent season is marked by the Sun’s ingress into the remaining Cardinal signs: Cancer (summer), Libra (fall), and Capricorn (winter).
 Tropical Astrology is therefore symbolic in nature as it relates to the Sun’s relationship with Earth.
-It is endowed with Greek mythology, often very psychological in nature, and works beautifully, as many of you have so passionately argued.
+It is endowed with Greek mythology, often very psychological in nature, and works beautifully, as many of you have so passionately argue.

 One final and rather technical point I’d like to make is that a zodiacal sign consist of 30° in both (Tropical and Sidereal) systems.
 The two systems are currently 23–24° apart (depending on the year you were born) and will continue to move an additional degree approximately every 70 years — based on the precession of the equinoxes.
 Therefore, there is a chance that depending on the day and year you were born, you could be the same Sun sign in both systems.

 There are benefits to both the Western Tropical and Eastern Sidereal systems as those of you who have spent time with Astrologers practicing either of these two systems can attest to.
-The great news about all this Sun sign excitement is that it has proven how much we desire to connect to the timeless wisdom of our Universe as reflected through the ancient science of Astrology.
+All this Sun-sign excitement proves how much we desire to connect to the timeless wisdom of our Universe as reflected through the ancient science of Astrology.

-Again, although Ophiuchus lies on the Ecliptic he is not one of the signs of either the Tropical Zodiac of Western Astrology, or the Sidereal Zodiac of Vedic Astrology.
+Reminder: Even though Ophiuchus lies on the Ecliptic he is not one of the zodiac signs of either the Tropical Zodiac of Western Astrology or the Sidereal Zodiac of Vedic Astrology.
 Click here to learn more about Ophiuchus.